 A new government, a new policy

 President Yoon Seokyeol has come up with three major gender policies for the new administration.
 These three policies are in keeping with the three gender pledges made in the presidential election.
 First of all, Yoon declared a war on sex crimes, signaling a strong response to them.
 He said the new government will establish a response system for five major violent crimes, including power-related crimes, digital sex crimes, domestic violence, dating violence, and stalking crimes.
-First of all, it was mentioned that the clause which allows crimes to go unpunished if the victim objects to punishment would be abolished.
+It was mentioned that the clause which allows crimes to go unpunished if the victim objects to punishment would be abolished.
 Since the enactment of the "Stalking Punishment Act" in October last year, the provision has become a problem in that the victim can invalidate the punishment against the perpetrator as a result of threats.
 Yoon has also come up with several measures to deal with the recent increase in digital sex crimes.
 According to the Supreme Prosecutors' Office's "2021 Prosecution Yearbook," the number of digital sex crimes detected in 2021 was 16,866, an increase of about 17% from 14,380 in 2020.2) This is a figure caused by the increase in the number of digital sex crimes and the increase in the arrest of digital sex crimes.
 After the Nth Room incident, a new sentencing standard for them was established, but there was a limitation that the system was insufficient in terms of victim protection.
 In response to that point, the new government will set up victim support centers nationwide and directly hire digital sex crime specialists to support the deletion of distributed videos.
 It also called for ensuring the safety of women by establishing various sex crime-related response systems.

 In addition, Yoon presented policies for female workers.
 He said he would strengthen the system to guarantee the rights of mother and father.
 He promised to increase the period of parental leave from one year to 1.5 years for each man and woman.
 It was also noticeable that separate support was guaranteed to specialized workers and self-employed people who have difficulty balancing work and family.
 This means that the state will be more concerned with the rights of working women to conceive, give birth to, and raise children.
 The implementation of the 'Gender Work Disclosure System' is also planned to form a fair working environment.
 Compared to other OECD countries, Korea has a larger gender gap in employment, wages, and managerial ratios.
 In the '2021 Glass Ceiling Index' released in the March edition of The Economist, Korea's gender wage gap reached 31.5%, ranking overwhelmingly the lowest (29th).3) The figure is more than twice as high as the OECD average of 13.5%.
 Therefore, the gender labor disclosure system will be introduced to improve the gender discrimination index in Korea.
 Under this system, each company is required to disclose the gender of all personnel from the hiring stage to the working stage to the retirement stage.
 It provides more in-depth information than the employment form disclosure system.
 The gender labor disclosure system aims to gradually expand and apply this system to companies by allowing them with 500 or more employees to voluntarily introduce it.
 Through these systems, the new government is expected to improve the working environment for women and further address gender discrimination in the labor sector.